gvwilson/teachtogether.tech/_chapters_en/meetings.md

 training, nobody offers followership training.)
 The most important rules for making meetings efficient are not secret, but are rarely followed:

-Decide if there actually needs to be a meeting.
+- **Decide if there actually needs to be a meeting.**
-: If the only purpose is to share information, have everyone send a brief email instead.
+  If the only purpose is to share information, have everyone send a brief email instead.
 Remember, you can read faster than anyone can
   speak: if someone has facts for the rest of the team to absorb, the most polite way to communicate them is to type them in.

-Write an agenda.
+- **Write an agenda.**
-: If nobody cares enough about the meeting to write a point-form list of what's supposed to be discussed, the meeting itself probably doesn't need to happen.
+  If nobody cares enough about the meeting to write a point-form list of what's supposed to be discussed, the meeting itself probably doesn't need to happen.

-Include timings in the agenda.
+- **Include timings in the agenda.**
-: Agendas can also help you prevent early items stealing time from later ones if you include the time to be spent on each item in the agenda.
+  Agendas can also help you prevent early items stealing time from later ones if you include the time to be spent on each item in the agenda.
 Your first estimates with any new group will be wildly optimistic, so revise them upward for subsequent meetings.
 However,